Diversity

 One of the research foci of the Leibniz Institute for Zoo and Wildlife Research is the study of biological diversity.
 However, we can only achieve this and our other research goals by also promoting the diversity of our staff and giving all people the same opportunities, regardless of nationality, gender, geographies, age, religion or sexual orientation.
 Currently, employees from 35 different countries work at the Leibniz-IZW (as of Dec.
 2020).
 Not only do we conduct international and interdisciplinary research together, but also different generations, cultures, religions and ideologies come into contact, exchange ideas and share their experiences, talents and skills.
 We consider our staff’s diversity to be our strength because it is an important source of new ideas and creative solutions in our research.

 Leibniz-IZW promotes diversity in the workplace and as a member of the Charta der Vielfalt, the Leibniz-IZW is committed to the six principles of the Diversity Charter.
+Our guiding principles for a diverse and inclusive working environment are laid down in the Diversity and Inclusion Strategy of the FVB.
 We are committed to working together in a partnership spirit and have anchored this in a company agreement on partnership based fair conduct at work.
-Our goal is to counteract any form of discrimination or prejudice, and treating each other with the utmost respect is part of our working philosophy.
+We want to counteract any form of discrimination or prejudice.
+Treating each other with respect is part of our work philosophy.

-In addition to flexible working hours and wide-ranging, individually tailored options for mobile working, many other measures help to bring work, family and any other challenges into a work-life balance.
-These include the health management system established in 2019, which can for example help employees reintegrate after serious illnesses according to their personal needs.
+In addition to flexible working hours and wide-ranging, customised options for mobile working, many other measures help to achieve a work-life balance between career, family and other challenges.
+These include the health management programme established in 2019, which supports employees returning to work after serious illness.

 Diversity representative